EQuS/bosonic/README.md

 >>> import bosonic_jax as bcj
 ```

-If pip installation doesn't work, please build from source, as detailed below.  -->
+If pip installation doesn't work, please build from source, as detailed below.

-#### Building from source
+#### Build from source

 To build `bosonic-jax` from source, pip install using:
 ```